 And then, it was over.
 I was back with ‘known strangers” in the hospital waiting room, those with whom I can readily share confidences, indignities, intimacies, and other ties that bind us in our “stages” of disease – those who are weary, frustrated, and frightened by new uncertainties.

 I learned something on Thursday.
 I should not go to these appointments alone, because I am shocked by what happens to me.
 Every time.
-It isn’t that I’m alone in the world.
-My husband is the love of my life, my greatest cheerleader, my safe place to fall.
+It isn’t that I’m alone in the world beyond the hospital, in my ‘real’ life.
+My husband loves me, he is in my corner and my soft place to fall.
 I have dear friends who care about me.
 Why must I continue not to invite one of them to come with me to one of these appointments.
-I think I do know why.
+I think I know why.
 You do too.

 It doesn’t interest me what you do for a living.